dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 ##### Sorting

-Sort a list using the `sort()` method, and provide a sorting function that compares two objects, returning &lt; 0 for smaller, 0 for same, and &gt; 1 for larger.
+Sort a list using the `sort()` method, and you must provide a sorting function that compares two objects.
+The sorting function must
+return &lt; 0 for _smaller_,
+0 for the _same_, and &gt; 0 for _bigger_.

 {% pc dart 0 %}
 var fruits = ['bananas', 'apples', 'oranges'];